hsfl/cosmos-core/docs/install/linux_ubuntu.md

-COSMOS Ubuntu 12.04 x64 Virtual Box Image
+Install COSMOS on Linux Ubuntu 12.04 x64 {#install-linux-ubuntu}
 -----------------------------------------

+Follow these instructions to install COSMOS on a Virtual Box image.

-This VB image intents to make the COSMOS software development and usage easy for anyone that wants to use it.
+This Virtual Box image intents to make the COSMOS software development and usage easy for anyone that wants to use it.
 You can build COSMOS desktop applications or embedded applications (such as for the gumstix) using this environment.